samaelwebdev/FrontEndMentor-order-summary-component/README.md

 The layout was done using CSS Flexbox and CSS custome properties.

-Contains over states for interactive elements.
+Contains hover and active states for interactive elements.

 ### The challenge